Grum999/BuliCommander/README.md

 While *Buli Commander* version is not published under version 1.0.0, please take in consideration the following points:
 - There's bugs, some of them are known, some are not (yet?) known
 - Implementation can be rewritten, so a bug can disappear naturally on next version... or not :-)
-- All functionnalities are not yet implemented or not yet fully implemented
+- All functionalities are not yet implemented or not yet fully implemented
-- Current user interface and current functionnalities are not definitive and can be changed on next version
+- Current user interface and current functionalities are not definitive and can be changed on next version

 >Please also note that, as plugin is not yet finished and **not yet fully tested**, it's not recommended to use it on a
 >[Krita](https://krita.org) installation used for a production workflow: test it/use it on a testing installation